-The bean-shaped Samsung Galaxy Buds Live are a serious departure from the norm in every single category.
-Their design is like nothing we’ve ever seen before; they’re the first true wireless earbuds from Samsung to include noise cancellation (although many later buds now do) and they’re tuned to offer a heaping helping of bass.
+The Samsung Galaxy Buds Live are a serious departure from the norm in every single category.
+Their design is like nothing we’ve ever seen before; they’re the first true wireless earbuds from Samsung to include noise cancellation (although many later buds now do) and they’re tuned to offer a large helping of bass.

 Samsung is no stranger to this category.
 Before the Samsung Galaxy Buds Live the brand launched the Samsung Galaxy Buds and Samsung Galaxy Buds Plus.
 Since then, several other true wireless earbuds have been released, like the Samsung Galaxy Buds 2 and the Samsung Galaxy Buds 2 Pro.

 But none of these buds have the distinct, kidney bean-shaped design as the Galaxy Buds Live, and it's different to what we've seen from rival brands, with most other wireless earbuds on the market basically plugging into your ear canals.

 Although a few years old now, the Samsung Galaxy Buds Live do offer features that compete with some of the best earbuds on the market, including the Apple AirPods and Google Pixel Buds.

 Granted, they’re not the top dog in terms of Android-based true wireless earbuds.
 If you're looking for the best pair, check out our Sony WF-1000XM4 review.
 But the Buds Live sound fine, and noise cancellation is good.